TheArchivists/InstallWindowsOnHetzner/README.md

-Now hit enter on the ssh, then hit connect on the VNC viewer Hit connect, vnc will connect you to an rdp session where you will load the OS - in some cases, because its loading the OS like its from a pendrive you might get a "press and key to boot from disk/cd" so if you run the ssh command first you might miss this prompt and the ISO might not boot.
+Now hit enter on the ssh, then hit connect on the VNC viewer Hit connect, vnc will connect you to an rdp session where you will load the OS - in some cases, because its loading the OS like its from a pendrive you might get a *press and key to boot from disk/cd* so if you run the ssh command first you might miss this prompt and the ISO might not boot.
 This is why i said to prepare VNC first.

 From here its just a normal windows install, do that yada yada, install the os